taogen-docs/resources-of-learning/domains/programming-language-resources.md

 # Programming Language Resources

->The only way to learn a new programming language is by writing programs in it. — Dennis Ritchie
+>The only way to learn a new programming language is by writing programs in it. - Dennis Ritchie

+> What I cannot create, I do not understand. — Richard Feynman

 >Use it or lose it.